Are Covid stimulus payments taxable?

-Stimulus or economic impact payments you received aren’t includable in your gross income, thus they are not taxable.
+Stimulus or economic impact payments you received are included in your income, thus they are not taxable.

 Who qualifies for a recovery rebate?

-- US Citizen, resident alien and have a valid social security number.
+- You are a US Citizen or resident alien and have a valid social security number.

 What if you received too much stimulus based on their 2018 or 2019 tax return?